FHGDev/browsercraft/README.md

   Start the server in dev mode using `node server --dev` to serve uncompiled JS files during development.

+## File Organization:
+  `/extern` contains external variable declarations that are needed by they Google Closure Compiler.

+  `/lib` contains the server side classes that manage the states of the games and lobbies.

+  `/public` contains all static assets, including LESS stylesheets, scripts, images, compiled assets, and external dependencies installed through bower.

+  `/shared` contains JavaScript modules with utilities that are needed on both the server and client side.
+(Util.js)

+  `/views` contains the HTML templates that are rendered to the client.

-# Contributing:
+## Contributing:
   - Fork this repository and set it up on your computer.
   - Commit to your own fork and send a pull request to the master repository.
   - The `search-src` script will help you search for TODOs in the source code.
   Run `search-src todo` to find things that need to be fixed or modified.
   - Note that only compiled sources are exposed on the server but are not committed to this repository.
-Do not commit compiled sources (/static/dist).
+Do not commit compiled sources (/public/dist).
   - Your code will be reviewed and must be approved before it is merged.
   - Please use our convention of **2 space tabs that are space characters and not tab characters**.
 Document any code that you write.
+  - Please only commit working builds that do not compile with any errors.

-# Creators:
+## Creators:
   - Alvin Lin (omgimanerd)
   - Kenneth Li (noobbyte)